|

 and chemical irritant molecules are "sponged" from passing air as they

 condense on the vast surfaces of an adsorbent.
+Without a good adsorbent in the air stream,

 we cannot hope to create the clean, attractive air people desire and need.